Thailand mourns children, others slain by ex-police officer | Law-Order

 "My wife and my child have gone to a peaceful place.
 I am alive and will have to live.
 If I can't go on, my wife and my child will be worried about me, and they won't be reborn in the next life.
 That's about it."
 Many relatives were gathered in front of the child care centre to start the process of claiming compensation and psychologists were also sent to the site to help them.
 Seven of the 10 people who were wounded were still hospitalised on Friday.

-When asked whether he thought the child care centre was secure enough, Seksan noted the attacker had been a police officer.
+When asked whether he thought the child care center was secure enough, Seksan noted the attacker had been a police officer.

 ''He came to do what he had in his mind and was determined to do it.
 I think everyone did the best they could."
 Police speculated the gunman targeted the centre because it was near his home.
 They identified him as Panya Kamrap, 34, a former police sergeant fired earlier this year because of a drug charge involving methamphetamine.
 He had been due to appear in court on Friday.